ustaxcourt/ef-cms/docs/entities/Case.md

 ### petitionPaymentDate

-When the Petitioner payed the Case fee.
+When the petitioner payed the case fee.

 > `any`